 print(f"data class: {dataclass_memory} bytes")

-In this script, you create a named tuple and a data class containing similar data.
-Then you compare their memory footprint.
+In this script, you create a named tuple and a data class containing similar data and compare their memory footprints.

-Here are the results of running your script:
+Here are the results of running the script above:

 $ python namedtuple_dataclass_memory.py